junwai/Game/Game Rules.md

 - 1| Kinetic Impulse: Target a unit within 1 Range.
 Move the unit in a straight line away from your Elite 1+X spaces, where X is Attunement.
 If your Commons encounter an enemy unit that can move through occupied spaces, this ability counts as a ranged attack using your Elite's Hit modifier.
 Special
 - 2| Stonewrought: Your units are immune to blocked movement damage.
 [Blocked Movement damage](#Damage from Blocked Movement) is not halved in interactions with your units.
 Your units may choose to ignore forced Movement.
 Passive
 - 3| Tremor: Enemy units within X spaces of your Commons may choose to take X Wounding Damage or move X spaces away from the closest Common as determined by the opposing player.
-Special.
-Cooldown
+Cooldown.
+Special
 - 4| Tectonics: Pick X spaces within cast range to have this active ability, where X is Attunement.
 Max X=5 active spaces.
 At the end of each player's turn, move any unit on that space 5+X spaces in their space 1 direction, where X is Attunement.
 This ability lasts until the beginning of your next turn.
-Special.
-Cooldown
+Cooldown.
+Special
 - 5| Gleization: Increase your units' Armor by their missing Health until the beginning of your next turn.
 Special.
 - 6| Fissure: Create temporary obstacles for each space your Commons move through using Movement points.
 These temporary Obstacles are removed at the beginning of your next turn.
 Passive
 - 7| Demolish: Apply blocked movement damage to non-permanent Obstacles.
 Passive
 - 8| Terraform: Create an Obstacle or move an existing Obstacle up to X spaces, where X is Attunement.
 You may also cast Kinetic Impulse on any Obstacles.
 Special
-- 9| Shockwave: Choose a space as the center of the ability.
-At the end of the the next 3 turns, move units at T range X spaces away, where T is the number of turns since the ability was used, and X is Attunement.
-Direction is chosen by owner of moved unit.
+- 9| Shockwave: When dealing blocked movement damage, deal it AOE centered on your unit.
 Special
 - 10| Gigalith: Your Commons take up 2x2 spaces instead of 1 space.
 If your Commons cause blocked movement damage to another unit, increase the damage by your Common's Armor.
 When combined with Fissure, choose only one space per Movement to add a temporary Obstacle.
 Passive

 - [Elements](#Elements)